Androbar/real-estate-manager/README.md

 - [ ] Remove newsletter footer on admin pages
 - [ ] Fix rent and buy links on main menu
 - [ ] Add 20 properties
+- [ ] Use actual uploaded images for properties (if no images, load default)
 - [ ] Add metadata